A WORLD PREMIERE

 Directed by Ralph B. Peña

 March 18 – April 12, 2020

 Student Theatre Series Matinee Dates: April 2 and 9, 2020 at 10:30 AM

-Inspired by the true story of America’s first female Chinese immigrant and her journey through the 19th century
+Inspired by the true story of America’s first female Chinese “immigrant”

-Meet Afong Moy, a 14-year-old girl purchased by the Carne brothers and later sold to P.T.
-Barnum to travel the United States.
+Meet Afong Moy, a 14-year-old girl who traveled the United States, first with the Carne Brothers and then with P.T.
+Barnum.
 Her “performance?”
 Educate others about life in her native China.
 To Afong, she is an ambassador; to her owners, a sideshow.
 As these dual truths become irreconcilable, Afong must reckon with herself and the history of her new home with startling discoveries in Lloyd Suh’s deeply poetic and subversively comedic tale.

 The Great Leap

 By Lauren Yee

 Student Theatre Series Matinee Dates: May 15 and 21, 2020 at 10:30 AM

 A thrilling underdog story set in turbulent 1980’s China